adicu/learn-webdev/curriculum/webdev_curriculum_part_i.md

 	if __name__ == "__main__":
 	    app.run()

 With this modification, edit the string returned by the `hello()` function and refresh your browser to watch it change!
+When you run the server now, it should also print:

+	* Restarting on reloader